Easy slow-cooker wholemeal bread

 These are the steps I took to make this slow-cooker wholemeal bread:

-1.Weigh out 500g flour, add 7g quick yeast, 1 tsp caster sugar and 1 tsp salt
+1.Weigh out 500g flour, add 7g quick yeast, 1 tsp caster sugar and 1 tsp sal

 3. Once you have made a dough that isn’t too sticky (and if it’s too dry, add a little extra warm water), bring it all together and take it out of the bowl to knead.
 Knead the dough for 10 minutes using the palms of your hands.
 (I listen to the radio whilst I do this and the time passes quickly!)

 4. Line the pot of the slow-cooker with baking paper- I just scrumple it up into a ball and then pop it in and spread out

 5. Insert the kneaded dough into the bottom of the slow-cooker, making sure it’s within the baking paper.
 Pop the lid on and bake on high for around 2 hours.
 This may vary depending on the size and shape of your slow-cooker.
 The bit the bakes the most slowly is the top of the loaf, so once this is cooked through and no longer raw you know that the bread is likely to be cooked through.
 Lift the bread out using the baking paper.
 The bottom should be crusty and the top should be springy, not squishy.
 (If you have a digital cooking thermometer, the middle of the loaf should be around 90C.)
 If the loaf isn’t ready, pop it back into the slow cooker for 15 mins and test again – it could take up to 2 hrs 30 mins.

 6. Once cooked through, lift out the bread in the baking paper and flip it over- the nice browned crust will be on the underside!